HaitongC/WhatToEatToday/README.md

 ## Launch
 not hosted yet
 ## Limitation
-So far, it only has recipes of egg and chicken from America, China, Spain, and Japan More information will be added once I learn web crawling.
+Limited medu items.
 ## TODO
-Learn web crawling, and fetch recipes from web, instead of manually typing in.
+Fetch recipes from web, instead of manually typing in.
-Therefore, the recipes can have more varieties.
 Maybe host it on a platform.